Master of Science in Curriculum & Instruction

 Graduation

 Graduation deadlines published by the Utah State University School of Graduate Studies are strictly enforced.
-Students should be certain to obtain a copy of these deadlines from the Graduate School for the year in which they intend to complete their degree, and plan their programs, projects, and oral examination accordingly.
+Students should be certain to obtain acopy of these deadlinesfrom the Graduate School for the year in which they intend to complete their degree, and plan their programs, projects, and oral examination accordingly.

-Master's Program Director
+Program Director

 Max Longhurst